cure53/DOMPurify/README.md

 It's also very simple to use and get started with.
 DOMPurify was [started in February 2014](https://github.com/cure53/DOMPurify/commit/a630922616927373485e0e787ab19e73e3691b2b) and, meanwhile, has reached version 2.0.0.

 **Note:** *Version 2.0.0 was released to clean up the unfortunate situation with Chrome 77 and unexpected return values of type* `TrustedHTML`*.
-Now our library behaves as expected and offers a new configuration flag to manually activate Trusted Type support.*
+Now our library behaves as expected and offers a new configuration flag to manually activate Trusted Type support.
+More info [here](https://github.com/cure53/DOMPurify/issues/361).*

 DOMPurify is written in JavaScript and works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Edge, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on MSIE6 or other legacy browsers.
 It either uses [a fall-back](#what-about-older-browsers-like-msie8) or simply does nothing.